 Drug addiction and alcoholism have serious negative health consequences on all of the body’s organs, including the heart and brain.
-There is a direct connection between drug abuse or alcoholism and heart disease, collapsed veins, bacterial infections, cardiovascular distress, heart attack and stroke.
+There is a direct connection between drug abuse and the abuse of alcohol and heart disease, collapsed veins, bacterial infections, cardiovascular distress, heart attack and stroke.

 Addiction ruins lives and destroys bodies.
 You can stop the progression of both the addiction and heart disease.
 Call 866-812-8231 to speak with a Recovery Connection coordinator who can find you a quality comprehensive medically based treatment facility.